What are the ten best things to do in Croatia & Slovenia?

 Nestled away in Slovenia’s southerly Karst Region, the Postojna Caves stretch over 15 miles and are packed with fascinating rock formations, including a five meter(16 feet) high white stalagmite.
 Animal lovers will want to stop off at the caves’ vivarium to view olms – rare aquatic salamanders which can live for up to 100 years.
 Budding historians may also enjoy exploring the magnificent Predjama Castle that’s built into the side of a cave a miles northwest of Postojna.

-For more exciting tips on things to do in Croatia and Slovenia, get in touch with our travel experts today.
+For more exciting tips on the best things to do in Croatia and Slovenia, get in touch with our travel experts today.

 Your Guide to the Top 10 Food Destinations in the World